saatchiart/coding-challenge/README.md

 ## Adding a Package

 ​
-Feel free to add any npm packages you need e.g. yarn add dompurify.
+Feel free to add any npm packages you need e.g. `yarn add dompurify`.
 If you add a package, you should not have to restart the dev server.
 ​

 ## End Result